 We Can Help

-Samples Ames would like to help those victimized by irresponsible drivers who choose to text while driving.
+The experienced car accident attorneys at Samples Ames would like to help those victimized by irresponsible drivers who choose to text while driving.
 If you were injured or a loved one was killed in a crash caused by a driver using a cell phone behind the wheel, call us to discuss your case.
 We will help you hold them responsible for the damage they have done.